naomitague/tbm-design/ET/Models for ET - Numerical.md

 ---
 title: Process Based Models for ET
 date: 2025-03-09
-tags: [ET, modeling, energy balance, process-based models]
+tags:
+  - ET
+  - modeling
+  - energy
+  - models
-aliases: [ET Process Models]
+aliases:
+  - ET Process Models
-summary: >
+summary: |
   This note provides an overview of process‐based models for evapotranspiration (ET), emphasizing their energy balance focus, key inputs, limitations, and examples such as VIC and RHESSys.
 ---
 While physics of evaporation are well-understood; estimating the variables involved always require simplifications - the appropriate simplification depends on application (location, scale, time)